Robin Goomes wins the first Red Bull Rampage women’s competition

 62.37

 Beyond the top three riders, plenty of moments wowed the crowd.
 Vaea Verbeeck won the brand new Samsung Galaxy Trailblazer Award for her progressive and inventive line.
-Argentina’s Cami Nogueria won the BFGoodrich Tires Toughness Award for attempting her burly 51-foot drop in practice.
+Argentina’s Cami Nogueira won the BFGoodrich Tires Toughness Award for attempting her burly 15.5m (51ft) drop in practice.
 Despite not being able to compete in finals, Nogueria remains determined to be back next year and make her mark at the event.
 Lastly, the DECKED Digger Award went to the team of New Zealander Vinny Armstrong.

-The women’s broadcast will air this evening on October 10 at 9:00pm ET/6:00pm PT simulcast on ESPN+, Red Bull TV, and Red Bull Bike’s YouTube channel, with a highlight show on Sunday, October 27 on ESPN2 at 5:00pm ET/2:00pm PT.
-Watch the men’s broadcast on Saturday, October 12 at 12:00pm ET/9:00am PT on ESPN+ in the U.S. and on Red Bull TV in all other countries.